thesupersonic16/DALTools/README.md

 ```

 ## STSCTool
-STSCTool is a tool used to dissemble and reassemble scripts (.bin).
+STSCTool is a tool used to disassemble and reassemble scripts (.bin).
+(This only works with scripts from DATE A LIVE: Rio Reincarnation, other games will not work due to them having different instruction sets)
-To dissemble/reassemble supported scripts, just drag and drop the script(s) you want (.txt or .bin)
+To disassemble/reassemble supported scripts, just drag and drop the script(s) you want (.txt or .bin)

+Scripts are disassembled into a custom text syntax designed to be easily read by the assembler and easy for the user to modify the code.

+These code files contain most of the instructions for the game to process, This includes stuff like, Story, Choices, Flagging, Music, Maps, Animation calling and etc.

+This repo has a small list of known functions in [FUNCTIONS.md][functions_url]

 STSCTool is currently really far from being complete but is usable at this point, and outputs all the instructions in as much detail as needed to be easily reassembled.

+## FontEditor - DATE A LIVE: Rio Reincarnation Font Editor
+Incomplete, Can be used for editing font codes, but changing character definitions do not work due to the game refusing to use the code for unknown reasons.

+[functions_url]: ./FUNCTIONS.md